 For the rice pudding:

-- Bring milk to a boil slowly in a large pot.
+- Bring milk to a simmer slowly in a large pot over low heat.

 - While the rice is simmering you can make the raspberry sauce and chop the almonds.